agrim123/algo-ds/Data Structures/Linked Lists/Readme.md

 ## Linked Lists

 A linked list is a sequence of data structures, which are connected together via links.

+Linked lists are among the simplest and most common data structures.
+They can be used to implement several other common abstract data types, including lists (the abstract data type), stacks, queues, associative arrays, and S-expressions, though it is not uncommon to implement the other data structures directly without using a list as the basis of implementation.

 ## Types of Linked List